Music therapy: Required credentials for licenses

-Education
+Publication on music therapy education and training has been detailed in both single author (Goodman, 2011) and edited (Goodman, 2015, 2023) volumes.
+The register of the European Music Therapy Confederation lists all educational training programs throughout Europe.

 A music therapy degree candidate can earn an undergraduate, master's or doctoral degree in music therapy.
-Many AMTA approved programs offer equivalency and certificate degrees in music therapy for students that have completed a degree in a related field.
-Some practicing music therapists have held PhDs in fields related music therapy.
+Many AMTA approved programs in the United States offer equivalency and certificate degrees in music therapy for students that have completed a degree in a related field.
+Some practicing music therapists have held PhDs either in music therapy or in fields related to music therapy.
 A music therapist typically incorporates music therapy techniques with broader clinical practices such as psychotherapy, rehabilitation, and other practices depending on client needs.
 Music therapy services rendered within the context of a social service, educational, or health care agency are often reimbursable by insurance or other sources of funding for individuals with certain needs.

 A degree in music therapy requires proficiency in guitar, piano, voice, music theory, music history, reading music, improvisation, as well as varying levels of skill in assessment, documentation, and other counseling and health care skills depending on the focus of the particular university's program.
 1200 hours of clinical experience are required, some of which are gained during an approximately six-month internship that takes place after all other degree requirements are met.

 After successful completion of educational requirements, including internship, music therapists can apply to take, take, and pass the Board Certification Examination in Music Therapy.

-Board Certification Examination in Music Therapy

 The current national credential is MT-BC (Music Therapist-Board Certified).
+It is not required in all states.
 To be eligible to apply to take the Board Certification Examination in Music Therapy, an individual must successfully complete a music therapy degree from a program accredited by AMTA at a college or university (or have a bachelor's degree and complete all of the music therapy course requirements from an accredited program), which includes successfully completing a music therapy internship.
 To maintain the credential, 100 units of continuing education must be completed every five years.
 The board exam is created by and administered through The Certification Board for Music Therapists.